 We have reserved shares of common stock for issuance to employees and directors under three shareholder-approved share-based compensation plans (the "Plans").
-The Plans provide for grants of options, stock appreciation rights ("SARs"), dividend equivalent rights, restricted stock, restricted stock units ("RSUs"), performance share units ("PSUs") and other equity-based and equity-related awards.
-The exercise price on all outstanding SARs is equal to the quoted fair market value of the stock at the date of grant.
+The Plans provide for grants of stock options, stock appreciation rights ("SARs"), dividend equivalent rights, restricted stock, restricted stock units ("RSUs"), performance share units ("PSUs") and other equity-based and equity-related awards.
+The exercise price on all outstanding stock options and SARs is equal to the quoted fair market value of the stock at the date of grant.
 RSUs and PSUs are valued at the market value of the underlying stock on the date of grant.
-SARs, RSUs and PSUs are non-transferable other than on death and generally become exercisable over a five year period from date of grant.
-SARs expire ten years from date of grant.
-SARs are only settled in shares of the Company's stock (See Note 7 to the Consolidated Financial Statements).
+Stock options, SARs, RSUs and PSUs are non-transferable other than on death and generally become exercisable over a five year period from date of grant.
+Stock options and SARs expire ten years from date of grant.
+SARs are only settled in shares of the Company's stock (See Note 8 to the consolidated financial statements).
+Total pre-tax stock-based compensation expense recognized in the consolidated statements of comprehensive income was \$8.4 million, \$7.5 million and \$9.3 million for the years ended December 31, 2016, 2015 and 2014, respectively.